dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 > TBD: Not sure where to host the files.
 Maybe on Box with a public link.
 Can't figure out how to grab using RCurl yet.

-Open a file browser and look in the `mouseStSt_scrnaseq_75pct` directory and you should see three files.
+Open a file browser and look in the `data_dir` subdirectory `mouseStSt_scrnaseq_75pct` and you should see three files.
 Each file ends with 'gz', which indicates that it has been compressed (or 'zipped') using [gzip](https://www.gnu.org/software/gzip/).
 You **don't** need to unzip them; the software that we use will uncompress the files as it reads them in.
 The files are:

 * matrix.mtx.gz: Two-dimensional matrix containing the counts for each gene in each cell.
     * Genes are in rows and cells are in columns.
-    * This file is in a special sparse matrix format which reduces memory usage.
+    * This file is in a special sparse matrix format which reduces disk space and memory usage.
 * barcodes.tsv.gz: DNA barcodes for each cell.
 Used as column names in counts matrix.
 * features.tsv.gz: Gene symbols for each gene.
 Used as row names in counts matrix.